defi-wonderland/op-handbook/docs/stack/op-stack.md

 This is the heart of fault proofs or validity proofs.
 You take a proposed transition, re-execute it offchain (or onchain via MIPS), and check if the outcome matches the claimed next state.
 If not, the proof fails.

 :::info
 In Bedrock, validation happens by walking *backward* from the latest block.
-This allows us to pinpoint the earliest invalid state transition and zoom in — all the way to a single EVM step, if necessary.
+This allows us to pinpoint the earliest invalid state transition and zoom in, all the way to a single EVM step, if necessary.
 :::

 There’s one final nuance: for a commitment to be provable, the underlying data must be available.
 So this function: